MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/06-use-table-expressions.md

    - In your query, use the **CountryRegion** column to filter for addresses located in *Canada* only.

 1. Query your new view.
    - Fetch the rows in your newly created view to ensure it was created successfully.
 Notice that it only shows address in Canada.

-## Challenge 2
+### Challenge 2: Use a derived table

 The transportation team at Adventure Works wants to optimize its processes.
 Products that weigh more than 1000 are considered to be heavy products, and will also need to use a new transportation method if their list price is over 2000.
 You've been asked to classify products according to their weight, and then provide a list of products that meet both these weight and list price criteria.

 To help, you'll:

 1. Write a query that classifies products as heavy and normal based on their weight.
    - Use the **Weight** column to decide whether a product is heavy or normal.

 1. Create a derived table based on your query
    - Use your derived table to find any heavy products with a list price over 2000.
    - Make sure to select the following columns: **ProductID, Name, Weight, ListPrice**.

 ## Challenge Solutions